As the COVID-19 pandemic grinds on, the questions keep coming. Here's the latest from Novant Health doctors.

 If someone has had COVID-19 can they get it again and if so, how long before they are susceptible again?

 Recent data suggests that people under the age of 65 who have had COVID-19 are protected about 80% in the six months after infection.
 Individuals who are over 65 are protected 47% of the time in the six months after having COVID-19.
+But that protection tends not to be as predictable, or even sometimes as vigorous as protection from the vaccinations.
 So, it is very important for those who have had COVID-19 to still get vaccinated.

 What is a good response when people say they do not want to get vaccinated because they do not know the long-term side effects?